BrishaP/MyBooks/README.md

 # My Book Project

 A web application that allows users to track the books they've read, including genres, personal ratings, and favorite status.
 This project showcases my skills in full-stack development, with a focus on creating a clean, responsive UI and a robust backend.
+Update: 10/09/2024 backend and frontend separated into different repositories Link to Frontend:
 ## Table of Contents
 - [Features](#features)
 - [Technologies Used](#technologies-used)